-- justifying the funding amount requested with respect to the project activities and intended outcomes - identifying the positive impact the grant will have on your project - justifying the need for funding and the likelihood the project would proceed without the grant.
+- justifying the funding amount requested with respect to the project activities and intended outcomes - identifying the positive impact in terms of heritage values the grant will have on your project - justifying the need for grant funding and the urgency of the project.

-7. How to apply
+How to apply

-Before applying you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.
+Before applying, you should read and understand these guidelines, the sample application form and the sample grant agreement published on business.gov.au and GrantConnect.